-This example demonstrates using the
+This tutorial demonstrates using the

-The simulation script is in examples/oblique-source.py.
+The simulation script is in examples/oblique-source.ctl.

 compute-flux=false.
 For the single-mode case, a constant-amplitude current source (

 bnum=1.
-Note that
+Note that the length of the

-rot-angle specifies the rotation angle of the waveguide axis and is initially 0 (i.e., straight or horizontal orientation).
+rot-angle specifies the rotation angle of the waveguide axis and is initially 0° (i.e., straight or horizontal orientation).
 This enables

 eig-parity to include